-ENISA maintains a contact list of email addresses and telephone numbers of contact points at NRAs to enable ad-hoc incident reporting.
+ENISA maintains a contact list of email addresses and telephone numbers of contact points at NRAs to enable ad-hoc incident reporting across borders.
 The contact list is provided to NRAs upon request (resilience@enisa.europa.eu).
-The contact list is updated when needed.
-In this case the NRAs will receive a change notice.
+The contact list is updated by the inidivual NRAs when needed.
+The contact list can be downloaded from: